knpuniversity/symfony/knpu/extra-upgrade-4.0/bye-appbundle.md

 remove `AppBundle` from the exclude above.

 In `routes.yaml`, we *also* have an import.
 Remove it!
 Why?
-Annotations are already loaded from `src/Controller`.
-And *now*, that's where our files are!
+Annotations are already being loaded from `src/Controller`.
+And *now*, that's where our controllers live!

 Oh, and change `AppBundle` to `App` for the homepage route - I can now even Command+Click into that class.
 Love it!